Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

   - Added support for rule chain management.
   - Added support for Tunneling functions.
   - Added support for lock/unlock functions.
-- Multipath TCP (In-house only module)
-  - Added new feature for multipath TCP support.
-    - Added a connection API (In-house only) for enabling the multipath TCP function.
-    - Added a connection API (In-house only) for setting the path-manager for multipath TCP.
-    - Added a connection API (In-house only) for setting the scheduling for multipath TCP.
 - TCP Fast Open
   - Added a http API for allowing TCP Fast Open.
 - SoftAP